A Wandle Heritage Walk

 The Morden Hall estate was sucessively held by the Garth and Hatfeild families for over four centuries.
 It was bequeathed to the National Trust by G E Hatfeild who died in 1941.

-Morden Cottage has an 18th century Gothick facade and was once the Hatfeild family home.
+Morden Cottage has an 18th century Gothick facade.
 Beyond are the former snuff mills and kilns.
 The east mill is 18th century and the west mill was added c1830.
 They were in use until 1922.

 Continue on the path ahead

-To the left is the Environmental Centre, Mill Cottage (former home of the works foreman) and Bothy (used by estate workers).
+To the left is the Snuff Mill Centre, Mill Cottage (former home of the works foreman) and Bothy (used by estate workers).
 On the right is the stable block with a trout weathervane.
+This houses exhibitions, seasonal cafe, toliets and bookshop.

-Bear left past the workshops and go through the arch
+Cross the river to the left.
+Go past the workshops and through the arch on the left

-There is a dairy building with some information on the estate to the right.
-Beyond the arch is a garden centre to the left and a National Trust shop and cafe to the right.
+There is a dairy building to the right.
+Beyond the arch is a garden centre and shop to the left and a cafe to the right.
 The car park occupies the site of the walled kitchen garden.

 Return to the stable block and go to the left just past this (signposted Deen City Farm etc).

-This is Bunces Meadow an area used for bleaching cloth.
+This is Bunce's Meadow, an area once used for bleaching cloth.
 Deen City Farm is to the left further along.

 Cross at the lights and go through the arch opposite.